15-17 Aug 2017 Berlin (Germany)

 Therefore we also invite submissions for papers of 20-minutes duration on – but not limited to - the following and related topics:

-Initial abstracts of no more than 500 words must be made electronically and sent by the 31st of December 2016 to: firstname.lastname@example.org The reviewing process will be completed in the end of Januar 2017.
+Initial abstracts of no more than 500 words must be made electronically.
+Please, submit them directly on the website https://dh-libraries.sciencesconf.org/ (you need to create an account, then to register before submitting your abstract) AND sent it by the 15th of January 2017 to: email@example.com The reviewing process will be completed in the end of Februar 2017.
 Abstracts selected must be as presentations submitted until May 1.
 The camera ready manuscripts should be available by July 1 to publish in an open-access collection.
 The final versions of presentations should have arrived no later than August 1.

 The members of the program committee are Lluis ANGLADA (Catalan Academic Library Consortium), Gerald BEASLY (University of Alberta), Mimi CALTER (Stanford University), Andreas DEGKWITZ (Humboldt University), Janet FLETCHER (Victoria University of Wellington), Jeanette FREY (Bibliothèque Cantonale et Universitaire BCU Lausanne), Kristiina HORMIA-POUTANEN (National Library of Finland), Wolf-Hagen KRAUTH (The Berlin-Brandenburg Academy of Sciences and Humanities Berlin), Leo MA (The Chinese University of Hong Kong), Mike MERTENS (DARIAH-EU), Vicki McDONALD (State Library of Queensland), Gerald NEUMANN (The Berlin-Brandenburg Academy of Sciences and Humanities Berlin), Laurent ROMARY (DARIAH-EU), Jan SIMANE (Kunsthistorisches Institut in Florenz - Max-Planck-Institut).